Muscle and tendon tear surgery : when is surgery necessary?

 Are you suffering from a muscle or tendon tear?

-Dr. Coulin will see you in Geneva to establish a precise diagnosis, analyze your examinations (MRI, ultrasound) and determine if a surgery is indicated or if conservative treatment is sufficient.
+Dr. Coulin will see you in Geneva to establish a precise diagnosis, analyze your examinations (MRI, ultrasound) and determine whether surgery is indicated or if conservative treatment is sufficient.

 Thanks to specialized expertise in orthopedics and personalized care, you benefit from an adapted care pathway, aimed at a rapid and safe return to active life.